slothy-optimizer/slothy/paper/README.md

 ## Setup

-* Follow the [SLOTHY Readme](../README.md) to setup SLOTHY.
+Follow the [SLOTHY Readme](../README.md) to setup SLOTHY.
 If you use the Docker container provided in [artifact](artifact), this step is not necessary.

-* If you use a local build of OR-Tools, make sure that the OR-Tools virtual environment is enabled by running `source init.sh` from the SLOTHY base directory (see [README](../README.md)).
-This step is also necessary in the Docker container from [artifact](artifact), which uses a local OR-Tools build.

 ## Running the optimizations